The Last Kings of Hollywood

 By Paul Fischer

-Three men in 1970s attire stand together under the text "The Last Kings of Hollywood" on a book cover.
+Three men in 1970s attire stand side by side on a book cover titled "The Last Kings of Hollywood.

 Title: The Last Kings of Hollywood